Solyndra fails to garner bids for sale

 Solyndra collapsed into bankruptcy in September, unable to compete with plummeting prices for solar panels.
 The company has been an ongoing political headache for President Barack Obama, who visited the company in 2010 to bolster his standing as a creator of renewable energy jobs.

-Republican lawmakers are investigating possible favoritism in approving the government's $535 million loan to the company, which counted among its investors George Kaiser, an Obama fundraiser.
+Republican lawmakers are investigating possible favouritism in approving the government's $535 million loan to the company, which counted among its investors George Kaiser, an Obama fundraiser.

 A spokesman for Kaiser has said he did not discuss with the government the loan to Solyndra.